 - In the case of boys, you need to buy potty seats with splash guards.
 Once the boys learn to pee while sitting, you can teach them to pee while standing.

-- In the case of a girl and a boy, you will have to buy different types of seats suitable for their anatomy and follow a different training approach.
+- In the case of a girl and a boy, you will have to buy different types of seats suitable for their anatomy and follow a different training approach for each child.

 Should You Potty-Train Twins At Daytime Or Bedtime?